 The Source is all around us and within us, all the time.
 Without it, we and every plant and animal are lifeless masses in lightless universe.

-It was to this Source within me, which some call the Tao, that I appealed.
+It was to this Source within me, which many call the Tao, that I appealed.
 I asked past my heart, into the Heart of my heart, for just the smallest piece of this eternal, omnipresent force to aid me in my task, to help me get home – please.

 Something heard me.

 A smile leapt across my face as joy flooded me.
 My limbs found new life, moving not as masses of muscle and bone but driven from my core.
 I “saw” light coursing through me, circulating through my body down my arms and legs.
 And a Zen-like thought kept repeating in my mind:

 I had become limitless.
 The limitless had become me.
 I had no path, no destination, no starting point.
 Only the bare moment existed, this step, that feeling, these sensations, the expansive silence of nature.